yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_containers/container_getstarted.md

 ---
 title: Get started with API Gateway in containers
 linkTitle: Get started
-weight: 3
+weight: 20
 date: 2019-09-18
 description: Understand the differences between container deployments (API Gateway 7.6.0 and later) and classic deployments (API Gateway 7.5.3 and earlier) and get answers to frequently asked questions (FAQ) about deploying API Gateway in containers.
 ---

 ## How to deploy API Gateway in Docker containers

 In API Gateway version 7.6.0 and later, you can deploy API Gateway in Docker containers and run it in externally managed topology (EMT) mode.
 This involves creating Docker images for the Admin Node Manager and API Gateway, and starting Docker containers from those images.
-For more details, see [Deploy API Gateway in Docker containers](/docs/apim_installation/apigw_containers/containers_docker_setup).

 ## How container deployments differ from classic deployments